-At my practice in Santa Monica, I perform a wide range of procedures that are designed to repair problems caused by previous breast surgeries performed elsewhere.
+At my practice in Beverly Hills/ West Hollywood, I perform a wide range of procedures that are designed to repair problems caused by previous breast surgeries performed elsewhere.
 Some of the women I see for breast revision, who visit from Los Angeles and throughout Southern California, are unsatisfied with the results achieved by another surgeon; some want to exchange their implants for a different size or type; and some have scars or other complications that need to be addressed.

 This patient is a 58 year old female who presented to my office with widely spaced, unnatural appearing breasts.
 She also had hardening of the breasts consistent with capsular contractures.
 I felt this patient would need a complex breast revision with complete capsulectomies...

 After multiple pregnancies and previous breast surgery by another surgeon, this 37-year-old woman came to my office for corrective surgery.
 I recommended a Mommy Makeover procedure that included complex breast revision surgery and a tummy tuck with power-assisted liposuction of the flan...

 This patient, age 44, returned to my practice for a tummy tuck after her positive experience with corrective breast surgery.
 For this procedure, I performed a full tummy tuck that included tightening of the abdominal muscles.
 I enjoy renewing my patients' bodies after pregnancy with...

 This patient is a 40 year old female who presented to my plastic surgery practice with interest in revision breast augmentation surgery.
 The patient was noted to have a severe right breast deformity as well as medial malposition, asymmetry, and drooping of the left breast.This patient had underg...

 This patient is a 24 year old female who presented to my practice with complaints of breasts that were unnatural in appearance.
 The patient had undergone prior breast augmentation with saline implants by another surgeon and wished to have a revision of her breasts to give her a perkier, rounder,...